Shop my Scandinavia guide with 200+ tips and map

 Afterwards, head over to Mitt Möllan, a small shopping centre with vintage shops and fun locally-owned boutiques.
 For lunch, grab an open-faced Sandwich at Scandwich or a bowl of ramen at Ramen to Biiru.

 In the summer months, Friisgatan turns into a bustling pedestrian-only street lined with patios.
-Here you can stop by Köld for the best handmade ice cream in Malmö.
+Here you can stop by Köld for the best handmade ice cream in Malmö, or grab a drink on the patio at Pivo, a Czech beer bar.

-Finish your afternoon in Möllevången off with a visit to Folket’s Park, a quirky park that is the heart of the neighbourhood.
-Here, you’ll find an outdoor stage space where there is often free live music playing.
+Finish your afternoon in Möllevången off with a visit to Folket’s Park, a quirky park that is undeniably the heart of the neighbourhood.
+Here, you’ll find an outdoor stage space where there may be some free live music playing.
 There is all kinds of sculptures and fun playgrounds and activities for children.
 In the summer months you can grab a beer at the Mikkeller pop-up beer garden.
-And if you’re looking for dinner, Far i Hatten serves up delicious pizza on their terrace in the middle of Folket’s Park.
+And if you’re looking for dinner, Far i Hatten serves up delicious pizza on their terrace in the middle of Folket’s Park (it’s also a great spot to grab a beer or glass of natural wine in the sun).

 Västra hamnen

-Västra hamnen, or the Western Harbor in English, is a new development in Malmo and is home to the cities most recognizable landmark: The Turning Torso.
-This uniquely designed skyscraper cascades over Malmö and really can’t be missed when you’re exploring the city.
+Västra hamnen, or the Western Harbor in English, is a newer development in Malmo and is home to the cities most recognizable landmark: The Turning Torso.
+This twisting skyscraper cascades over Malmö and really can’t be missed when you’re exploring the city.

 The waterfront in Västra hamnen is a must-visit.
-Here you’ll find Swedes and visitors of all ages sun bathing in the green and jumping off the piers into the water – so don’t forget your bathing suit!
+Here you’ll find Swedes and visitors of all ages sun bathing in the greenspace and jumping off the piers into the water – so don’t forget your bathing suit!
+If you’re feeling brave, you can even take a winter swim like the locals do.

 Take some time to walk along the water-side parks, including Daniaparken and Scaniaparken to take in beautiful waterfront views.
-On a clear day, you can even see the iconic Malmö-Copenhagen Oresund Bridge in the distance.
+In the distance, you can even see the iconic Malmö-Copenhagen Øresund Bridge in the distance.
 This is the perfect place to watch the beautiful Malmö sunset.

 Sankt Knuts

-Sankt Knuts may be my favourite neighbourhood in Malmö because it is super quaint and charming.
+Sankt Knuts is one of my favourite neighbourhoods in Malmö.
 Sankt Knuts Torg, the neighbourhood square, is lined with cafes, a flower shop, and great lunch spots.
+In the neighbourhood you’ll also find small local shops selling handmade goods.

 On the corner of the square you’ll find a pastel-coloured cafe called Uggla kaffebar that is a great place to enjoy coffee in the sun.
 Around the corner, a stop at Söderberg & Sara is a must for their famous sourdough bread.
 If you’re in the neighbourhood around lunchtime, Spoonery is a great place to try traditional Swedish meatballs!